AbdullahSerdar/Embedded_Linux_IMX8MP/README.md

 Torizon's website that explains how to compile our own image(https://developer.toradex.com/linux-bsp/os-development/build-yocto/build-a-reference-image-with-yocto-projectopenembedded/)

 NOTE: If a white screen appears after the image is loaded, or if data is sent to the screen but a clear background does not form, the reason may be artifacts generated during compilation.
-To fix this, access the board’s serial terminal and enter: systemctl disable wayland-app-launch.service, then reset the board.
+To fix this, access the board’s serial terminal and enter: "systemctl disable wayland-app-launch.service", then reset the board.
 If the issue persists, repeat the process.